cogsmachine/cogsmachine_workstation/README.md

 ## Disclaimer

-Opinions expressed in this work are those of the authors, and do not necessarily reflect the view of PricewaterhouseCoopers (PwC) International Ltd. nor its network firms.
+Opinions expressed in this work are those of the authors.